nasa/cumulus/docs/deployment/README.md

 These steps should be executed in the `cumulus-tf` directory of the template repo that was cloned previously.

-**Note:** When deploying to NGAP, these steps should be performed using `NGAPShNonProd` credentials.

 Create a `terraform.tf` file, substituting the appropriate values for `bucket`, `dynamodb_table`, and `<stack>`.
 This tells Terraform where to store its remote state.